What Does ISO Certified Mean?

 It means the organization has:

-ISO emphasizes effectiveness and improvement — not paperwork alone.
+ISO standards emphasize system effectiveness — not paperwork volume.

 Benefits of Being ISO Certified

-Organizations pursue ISO certification for several strategic reasons:
+Organizations pursue ISO certification for strategic, not cosmetic, reasons.

 Operational Benefits